Full question:

 Answer:

-If the estate is not valued at more than $100,000, it may qualify for a small estate administration, which is generally more expedient than the formal probate procedure.
+If the estate is valued at less than one hundred thousand dollars, it may qualify for a small estate administration, which is typically faster than the formal probate process.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.